anc5c07/anc5c07-site/_posts/2023-05-23-greenvalley.md

 - **A few additional pieces of zoning relief** all relate to design considerations for a retrofit that minimally disturbs the existing structure, layout, and number of homes

 ## Case Record
-This case has been heard by the Zoning Commission, and will subsequently be heard by the Board of Zoning Adjustment (BZA).
+This case will be heard by the Board of Zoning Adjustment (BZA).

 |agency|case|summary|next hearing|ANC status|case status|
 |---|---|---|---|---|---|